neural-nils/MLP_in_Cpp/readme.md

 Taking these considerations into account, I wanted to code an MLP to learn the MNIST dataset.

 I will currently not make a full tutorial out of this, but rather discuss some highlights.
-Feel free to email me (neural-nils (at) gmail.com) if I shall dive deeper into it.
+Feel free to email me (neural.nils (at) gmail.com) if I shall dive deeper into it.

 <br>